megacorvega/autopapermc/README.md

 We will be using `wget` to pull the most recent server version of PaperMC.
 For use in Windows, `wget` must be downloaded from [here](https://eternallybored.org/misc/wget/).

 Create this batch file for updating.
-I named mine `server_dl.bat` but feel free to name it whatever you'd like.
+I named mine `mc_server_dl.bat` but feel free to name it whatever you'd like.

 ```
 @echo off